cy33hc/ps4-ezremote-client/README.md

      - hostname can be the textual hostname or an IP address. hostname is required
      - port is optional and defaults to 21(ftp) and 22(sftp) if not provided
    ```
    For Secure FTP (sftp), use of identity files is possible.
 Put both the **id_rsa** and **id_rsa.pub** into a folder in the PS4 hard drive.
 Then in the password field in the UI, instead of putting a password reference the folder where id_rsa and id_rsa.pub is place.
-Prefix the folder with **"file://"**
+Prefix the folder with **"file://"** and do not password protect the identity file.
    ```
    Example: If you had placed the id_rsa and id_rsa.pub files into the folder /data/ezremote-client, then in the password field enter file:///data/ezremote-client